tsedio/tsed/docs/tutorials/bullmq.md

 ## Defining a repeating job

-Jobs that should be run regularly on a schedule can also easily defined using the `@Job` decorator
+Jobs that should be run regularly on a schedule can also easily defined using the `@JobController` decorator.
+Doing so will automatically dispatch it without any data.

 ```ts
 import {JobController, JobMethods} from "@tsed/bullmq";